arangodb/arangodb/Documentation/Books/Manual/Architecture/SingleInstanceVsCluster.md

 ===========================

 In general, a single server configuration and a cluster configuration of ArangoDB behave very similarly.
-However, there are difference due to the different nature of these setups.
-This can lead to different behavior between these two configurations.
+However, there are differences due to the different nature of these setups.
+This can lead to a discrepancy in behavior between these two configurations.
 A summary of potential differences follows.

 See [Migrating from Single Instance to Cluster](../Deployment/MigratingSingleInstanceCluster.md)